Immunosuppression: An overview of infection risk

 • Timing matters—early vs late infections differ

-• Targeted therapies have unexpected infection risks
+• Targeted therapies (-mabs -nibs) have unexpected infection risks

 • Consider the whole patient, not just the lab values